BettercareHealth/bettercare/maternal-mental-health/test-5.md

 	-	Women who have had postnatal psychosis will never be mentally healthy
 	-	Women who have had postnatal psychosis will always be out of touch with reality in subsequent pregnancies
 17. How does losing a baby affect a woman’s mental health?
-	-	It does not as it is a physical problem
+	-	It does not because it is a physical problem only
 	+	She may be in shock and unable to believe what has happened
 	-	Her mental illness may have caused the loss
 	-	Blood loss from a miscarriage affects the functioning of the brain, causing mental illness
-18. How can a health worker help a woman who has just miscarried?
+18. How can a health worker help a woman who has just had a miscarriage?
 	-	Clean up quickly so that she can be left alone to grieve
 	-	Explain that it must have been caused by something that she ate or drank
 	+	Explain that as many as a third of pregnancies can miscarry, it is not her fault